 Getting a teaching job through an Alternate Route Program is a great option for aspiring teachers who did not complete a formal teacher education from an accredited college or university.
-There are steps you need to follow if you want to secure a teaching job through an alternate route program.
+Follow these steps to increase your chances of securing a teaching job through an alternate route program.

-1. The first step is for you to apply for CE or Certificate of Eligibility from the Office of Licensure and Academic Credentials or OLC.
-Make sure all your documents will be duly received by the licensing office so the examiner can review it.
+1. The first step is for you to apply for a CE or Certificate of Eligibility from the Office of Licensure and Academic Credentials or OLC.
+Ensure all your documents will be duly received by the licensing office so the examiner can review them.
 The waiting time for your CE application will not commence until the office receives all the needed documentation.

 You are required to furnish the office with a notarized and duly completed Oath of Allegiance and pay the corresponding fee.
 For non – US citizens, Non-Citizen Oath, an affidavit will have to be submitted along with the other required documents.

-2. The next step is for you to acquire a Certificate of Eligibility and accept employment which is issued after you meet all the requirements for your endorsement.
+2. The next step is to acquire a Certificate of Eligibility and accept employment that is issued after you meet all the requirements for your endorsement.

 3. After you find employment in teaching through the alternate route program, you need to enroll in the Provisional Teacher Program.
-A certificate for provisional teaching will be issued after you complete the program which is good for two years.
-The Provisional Teacher Program is a school-based evaluation and training program that is provided during the first year of holding a teaching position.
-This is the responsibility of the learning institution where you have obtained employment and they must make sure that all their new teachers complete the program.
+A provisional teaching certificate will be issued after completing the program, which is good for two years.
+The Provisional Teacher Program is a school-based evaluation and training program provided during the first year of holding a teaching position.
+It’s your employer’s (learning institution’s) responsibility to have their new teachers complete the program.

-4. It is essential for you to meet all the mentoring requirements and formal instruction prerequisites.
-A teaching colleague must supervise and evaluate your performance after the mentoring period while you are working as an alternate route teacher.
+4. You need to meet all the mentoring requirements and formal instruction prerequisites.
+A teaching colleague must supervise and evaluate your performance after the mentoring period while working as an alternate route teacher.
 You also need to attend the formal instruction needed for the certificate you are applying for.

 5. Before you can become a fully certified teacher through an alternate route program, you need to complete the Provisional Teacher Program and be awarded a standard teaching certificate.
-This will, of course, be issued by the Office of Licensure and Academic Credentials and the standard certificate is proof you have met and completed all the requirements and training for a teaching position.
+This will, of course, be issued by the Office of Licensure and Academic Credentials.
+The standard certificate is proof you have met and completed all the requirements and training for a teaching position.

 We work with a lot of clients seeking a teaching position through the Alternate Route Certification Program.
 If you need help, we are just a phone call or email away.